Our 2017 Missions Emphasis Sunday on October 15, was very informative.

 David and Crissie are serving the Lord with Baptist Mid-Missions in the European country of The Netherlands.
 David and Crissie have been involved in church-planting in Veghel in northeastern Holland since 1983.
 David, along with his father Herb, and now his son Daniel, has helped to organize Christian summer camps for the children there for over twenty-five years.

-Melvin Floyd developed and, until recently, directed a multi-faceted urban ministry whose goal it is to lead people to Jesus Christ and disciple them in the Christian faith.
-His son-in-law Daniel Sawyer, now directs the ministry which includes the Melvin Floyd School of Evangelism and Missions, holding street meetings during the summer months, teaching relationship enrichment courses, and involvement in prison ministry.
-Esther Sawyer has worked in the ministry since 1987 and currently serves as Administrator.
+Melvin Floyd developed and, until recently, directed a multi-faceted urban ministry in Philadelphia whose goal it is to lead people to Jesus Christ and disciple them in the Christian faith.
+His son-in-law, Daniel Sawyer, now directs this ministry which includes the Melvin Floyd School of Evangelism and Missions, holding street meetings during the summer months, teaching relationship enrichment courses, and involvement in prison ministry.
+Daniel’s wife, Esther, has worked in the ministry since 1987 and currently serves as Administrator.

 Marlin and Donna work with local churches in both Pennsylvania and New York to help them use AWANA effectively.
 They also oversee the other four Awana missionaries in Pennsylvania and New York.
 They travel well over 40,000 miles each year through their involvement in all aspects of AWANA which also includes introducing AWANA to new churches, providing leadership training, speaking in Awana Clubs and speaking in Sunday services sharing the burden to reach our youth for Jesus Christ.